cherose-sem/UFO_Compilation/Blog/README.md

 > _state the problem_ <br>

-Not obtained in SLA agreement document.
+Some time the system is interrupted and out of reach or loses some data.

 > _say why it is interesting_ <br>

- Some time the system is interrupted and out of reach or loses some data.
+Google and the search provider sites do not like websites that are not of high quality.
+These web site are discontinued or lose information will lose their customers

 > _say what your solution achieves_ <br>